rcspam/sfr-neufbox-change-marge-de-bruit/README.md

 sfr-neufbox-change-marge-bruit
 =====================

-A little script to change the IP address of your internet connexion
+This is a forked from denouche/sfr-neufbox-change-ip, so thanks to @denouche A little script to change the noise rate of a neufbox

 Requirements
 ------------